Kallen113/PostgreSQL_Python_psycopg2_SQLAlchemy_project/README.md

 4.)
 Part VI takes the IMDB films data--the same datasets as those I created via the web crawler in the "Python_Web_Crawler_IMDB_data_analysis" repo--and creates a new table within a PostgreSQL database, inserting the IMDB films data into this table.
 The notebook then proceeds to perform various queries on the data, especially those pertaining to film genre and IMDB ratings.

+### Packages required to run these scripts:

+/* The various Python script were run using Python 3.7 via Jupyter notebooks.
+Several data analysis and data visualization libraries are used in these scripts, in addition to beautifulsoup, which was used to implement part of the web crawler apps.

+Here's a complete list of the libraries that are used (excluding some of the specific modules contained within these libraries):

+matlotlib; Pandas; Seaborn; StatsModels; numpy; BeautifulSoup; requests; time; random; warnings; SQLAlchemy; and psycopg2.

+Anaconda and Jupyter is not necessarily needed for implementing the scripts, but would be recommended since Anaconda contains many of these libraries built into them--e.g., Pandas, matplotlib.

+If using Anaconda/Jupyter, only 1 additional library--the beautifulsoup library-- will be required to install separately, via pip install on terminal:
+<<< pip install beautifulsoup4

 ### Caveats:
 The database does not contain any sensitive information, but the actual username and password to the database have been replaced with a fake username and password (to help avoid SQL injections) after the cells in the Jupyter notebook were already implemented.